-- 1. ACPE requires that an Annual Notice be published annually prior to program start and appear in the student and center handbooks in addition to other sources at the center's discretion.

-- 2. The Annual Notice contains:
+The Annual Notice contains:

-- a.
-The rights of students:
+- A. The rights of students:

 - i. to inspect and review education records

 - ii. to seek to amend them

 - iii. to specified control over release of record information

-- iv. to file a complaint against the program for alleged violations of FERPA rights

-- b.
-What constitutes directory information and how to opt out
+- B. What constitutes directory information and how to opt out

-- c.
-The definition of student records
+- C. The definition of student records

-- d.
-Details of the center's record's management protocols
+- D. Details of the center's record's management protocols

+- i. the right to object to record content

+- ii. if not negotiable, written objection will be kept with and released with record

+- E. Definitions of persons having access to student records

 - i.
-The right to object to record content

-- ii.
-Documentation of any objection

-- e.
-Definitions of persons having access to student records

-- i.
 Education Official

 - ii.
 Legitimate Education Interest

-- f.
-Report violations of these protocols to:
+- F. Report violations of these protocols to: